 - Place Sea Bass Fillets on a previously greased baking dish, sprinkle with salt and pepper.

 - Spread the breadcrumb mixture all over the fish.
-Pour over an infused butter to evenly cover all the fish surface.
+Pour over an infused butter to cover all the fish's surfaces evenly.
 Bake for 15 min, until fish is cooked through.

 - Serve warm with a salad!

 Iryna Bychkiv is the founder and writer of the culinary website Lavender & Macarons, where she shares clean, European-inspired recipes that are delicious, easy to prepare, and made with wholesome ingredients.
 Iryna loves creating meals that are simple yet healthy and unique, including vegan and vegetarian recipes.

 Iryna is also a freelance writer for MSN and Associated Press Wire.